 An example of this might be if a store wants to sell off its beer and bratwurst products, it might pipe in German music through its public announce system.
-French music might make customers purchase French-made wine over wine from other countries.
+French music might subtly persuade customers to purchase French-made wine over wine from other countries.

-The study cited the example of 120 college students who were split up and exposed to musical stylings from three different countries (India, the United States, and China), then given a menu with entrees representative of the cuisine from those countries.
+The study cited the example of 120 college students who were split up and exposed to musical stylings from three different countries (India, the United States, and China) and given a menu with entrees representative of the cuisine from those countries.
 They were then asked to write down as many menu items as they could before hypothetically ordering one of those items.

 Unsurprisingly, the music the students listened to affected both the menu items they remembered and ordered.
 Participants who listened to the Beach Boys, for example, were more likely to order typically American food.
 In general, people were more likely to select items to consume based on the corresponding music they had heard.